The two-loop eight-point amplitude in ABJM theory: Introduction

 \section{Introduction}

-For the past decade there has been profound progress in the understanding of the perturbative S-matrix of $\mathcal{N}=4$ super-Yang-Mills (sYM).
-Beginning with the all loop result of the four- and five-point amplitude, known as the Bern-Dixon-Smirnov (BDS)~\cite{Bern:2005iz} ansatz, and its remarkable connection to strong-coupling string theory dual~\cite{Alday:2007hr}, presents the complete answer for $n$-pt $\mathcal{N}=4$ super-Yang-Mills at $n\leq 5$.
-This result can be understood from the hidden dual conformal symmetry in the planar limit~\cite{Drummond:2007aua} (see~\cite{Berkovits:2008ic} for its string theory origin), which has its origin in the dual null polygonal Wilson Loops~\cite{Alday:2007hr,Alday:2007he,Alday:2009yn,Brandhuber:2007yx, Drummond:2007aua, Drummond:2007cf, Drummond:2007bm, Drummond:2008aq,Bern:2008ap} and fixes the result up to functions of invariant cross ratios which are absent for $n\leq5$~\cite{Drummond:2007au}.
-Indeed starting at $n=6$ one finds deviation from BDS ansatz due to finite functions of conformal cross-ratios (remainder functions)~\cite{Alday:2007he}.
-However, by inclusion of the fermionic part of the dual super conformal symmetry, one obtains differential equations that iteratively determines the finite part of the amplitude ~\cite{Caron-Huot:2011dec}.
-This combined with \textit{symbol} technology~\cite{Goncharov:2010jf} initiated the bootstrap program, which culminated to the state of the art $n=6$ MHV amplitude to seven-loops (NMHV to six loops) and $n=7$ to four loops~\cite{Dixon:2011pw, Dixon:2011nj, Dixon:2013eka, Dixon:2014voa, Dixon:2014iba, Drummond:2014ffa, Dixon:2015iva, Caron-Huot:2016owq, Dixon:2016nkn, Drummond:2018caf, Caron-Huot:2019vjl, Caron-Huot:2019bsq,Dixon:2020cnr} (see ~\cite{Caron-Huot:2020bkp} for a recent review).
-Starting from the seminal work of~\cite{CaronHuot:2011ky}, the frontier for higher multiplicities has been pushed to two-loop $n=8,9$ MHV~\cite{Golden:2021ggj}, (the symbol of) NMHV and N${}^2$MHV~\cite{Zhang:2019vnm,He:2020vob}, as well as that of three-loop $n=8$ MHV~\cite{Li:2020cve}.
+For the past decade, there has been profound progress in the understanding of the perturbative S-matrix of $\mathcal{N}=4$ super-Yang-Mills (sYM).
+Beginning with the all-loop result of the four- and five-point amplitude, known as the Bern-Dixon-Smirnov (BDS)~\cite{Bern:2005iz} ansatz, combined with its strong coupling string theory dual~\cite{Alday:2007hr}, represents the complete answer for $n\leq 5$-pt $\mathcal{N}=4$ super-Yang-Mills.
+This result can be understood from the hidden dual conformal symmetry in the planar limit~\cite{Drummond:2007aua} (see~\cite{Berkovits:2008ic} for its string theory origin), which has its origin in the duality between the amplitude and null polygonal Wilson Loops~\cite{Alday:2007hr,Alday:2007he,Alday:2009yn,Brandhuber:2007yx, Drummond:2007aua, Drummond:2007cf, Drummond:2007bm, Drummond:2008aq,Bern:2008ap}.
+The symmetry fixes the result up to functions of invariant cross ratios which are absent for $n\leq5$~\cite{Drummond:2007au}.
+Starting at $n=6$, one finds deviation from BDS ansatz due to finite functions of conformal cross-ratios (remainder functions)~\cite{Alday:2007he}.
+However, by inclusion of the fermionic part of the dual superconformal symmetry, one obtains differential equations that iteratively determine the finite part of the amplitude ~\cite{Caron-Huot:2011dec}.
+This, combined with \textit{symbol} technology~\cite{Goncharov:2010jf}, initiated the bootstrap program, which culminated to the state-of-the-art $n=6$ MHV amplitude to seven-loops (NMHV to six loops) and $n=7$ to four loops~\cite{Dixon:2011pw, Dixon:2011nj, Dixon:2013eka, Dixon:2014voa, Dixon:2014iba, Drummond:2014ffa, Dixon:2015iva, Caron-Huot:2016owq, Dixon:2016nkn, Drummond:2018caf, Caron-Huot:2019vjl, Caron-Huot:2019bsq,Dixon:2020cnr} (see ~\cite{Caron-Huot:2020bkp} for a recent review).
+Starting from the seminal work of~\cite{CaronHuot:2011ky}, the frontier for higher multiplicities has been pushed to two-loop $n=8,9$ MHV~\cite{Golden:2021ggj}, (the symbol of) NMHV and N${}^2$MHV~\cite{Zhang:2019vnm,He:2020vob}, as well as that of three-loop $n=8$ MHV~\cite{Li:2021bwg}.